Monisha71326/IGTerp/README.md

 ## 📄 License

-This project uses the **Argon Dashboard** UI kit by [Creative Tim](https://www.creative-tim.com), licensed under the [MIT License](https://www.creative-tim.com/license).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-Your custom code and pages are yours to use freely.

 ---